YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 Choosing between BEFORE_IMAGE and NOBEFORE_IMAGE
 +++++++++++++++++++++++++++++++++++++++++++++++++

 The choice between BEFORE_IMAGE journaling and NOBEFORE_IMAGE journaling is important especially in a logical multi-site database replication deployment.
 If an application pushes the I/O bandwidth of the servers on which it runs, NOBEFORE_IMAGE journaling may help obtain more throughput from available servers.
 BEFORE_IMAGE journaling could be the likely choice if an application requires quicker recovery in the unlikely event of a crash.
-For a comprehensive discussion on the choosing the type of Journaling, refer to “Choosing between BEFORE_IMAGE and NOBEFORE_IMAGE journaling” in the  "Implementing Replication and Recovery" section of the Database Replication chapter.
+For a comprehensive discussion on the choosing the type of Journaling, refer to “Choosing between BEFORE_IMAGE and NOBEFORE_IMAGE journaling” in the  `"Implementing Replication and Recovery" section of the Database Replication chapter <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#implementing-replication-and-recovery>`.

 +++++++++++++++++++++++++++++
 Broken Transaction File
 +++++++++++++++++++++++++++++

-In the case of a catastrophic event, it is unlikely that YottaDB/GT.M can properly complete writing all journal records to the file.
+In the case of a catastrophic event, it is unlikely that YottaDB can properly complete writing all journal records to the file.
 YottaDB reports the unfinished records or incomplete fenced transactions as "broken transactions".
-YottaDB/GT.M extracts broken transactions into a file called the broken transaction file.
+YottaDB extracts broken transactions into a file called the broken transaction file.

 +++++++++++++++++++++++
 Lost Transaction File
 +++++++++++++++++++++++

 Any complete transaction that occurs after a broken transaction is a lost transaction.
-YottaDB/GT.M does not play it into the database but extracts it as a lost transaction into a file called the lost transaction file.
+YottaDB does not play it into the database but extracts it as a lost transaction into a file called the lost transaction file.

 All broken and lost transactions are made available as the result of a database recovery.